ccgilroy/ma-thesis/doc/asa_draft/03_data.md

 *Web scraping*.
 These data were acquired through web scraping [DEFINE].
 I wrote a Python script to download the relevant web pages and used the `beautifulsoup` module [CITE] to extract bar listings and other data from the pages.

-The Wayback Machine itself collects URLs for archiving via web scraping; Gaycities' robots.txt is permissive and GayCities' terms prohibit only commercial use of their data.
+While the popularity of web scraping as a computational data-gathering technique has receded with the proliferation of APIs, and there are increasingly concerns about its permissibility, I believe it is a justifiable tool for this project.
+The Wayback Machine itself collects URLs for archiving via web scraping or crawling; Gaycities' robots.txt is permissive and GayCities' terms prohibit only commercial use of their data.

 *Description of the data set*.